xmihol00/AVS-projects/README.md

 # AVS-projects
-Vectorization and paralelization projects to Computation Systems Architectures
+Vectorization and parallelization projects to Computation Systems Architectures course at FIT BUT using OpenMP and `__m512` instructions.